gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

-The original research goal for the treadmill data set used for practice problems in the last two chapters was to replace the costly treadmill oxygen test with a cheap to find running time measurement but there were actually quite a few variables measured while the run time was found -- maybe we can replace the treadmill test result with a combined prediction built using a few variables using the MLR techniques.
+The original research goal for the treadmill data set used for practice problems in the last two chapters was to replace the costly treadmill oxygen test with a cheap to find running time measurement but there were actually quite a few variables measured when the run time was found -- maybe we can replace the treadmill test result with a combined prediction built using a few variables using the MLR techniques.
 The following code will get us re-started in this situation.